 The software should allow users to report errors, request changes, and ask queries.
 The user interface of the software should be such that these options are easily accessible to the users as they use the information system.
 In Contify, users appreciate the in-app chat support the platform offers.

 - Excel is still the recommended tool of choice for the initial phases of taxonomy development.
 The process of taxonomy development is already a pretty complex process, and it is prudent that we don’t add another variable to the initial phase.
 Excel makes it easy and straightforward to gather terms, arrange them in hierarchies, list scope notes, and add sample content.
-You can write notes for users and colour-code cells to highlight the terms that are new, being merged or deleted.
+You can write notes for users and color-code cells to highlight the terms that are new, being merged, or deleted.
 More importantly, most users already know how to use Excel — they don’t need to learn a new tool.

 - The software should be able to handle any special characters required by the language of the controlled vocabulary.
 Compliance with the latest Unicode standard is recommended for all non-Roman characters.